![]() |

 1) Written parental consent must be obtained before:

-B) Initiating the provision of early intervention services.
+B) Initiating the provision of EI services.

-c) Right to decline services The parents of a child eligible under this Part may determine whether they, their child, or other family members will accept or decline any early intervention services under this Part in accordance with State law, and may decline a service after first accepting it, without jeopardizing other early intervention services under this Part.
+The parents of a child eligible under this Part may determine whether they, their child, or other family members will accept or decline any EI services under this Part in accordance with the Illinois Early Intervention Services System Act [325 ILCS 20], and may decline a service after first accepting it, without jeopardizing other EI services under this Part.

 d) Right to written consent regarding exchange of information.